Dipolar optimal control of entangled current states: Controlability of the system

+There is no simple algebraic condition to verify controllability for the nonlinear control Hamiltonian considered in this work.
+Nevertheless, we can assess the system's controllability in two stages.
+First, we use the results developed for systems with independent linear controls to set an upper bound on the controllability.
+Second, we employ numerical simulations to demonstrate that our dipolar control scheme saturates this bound, and therefore conclude that the controllability aligns with the linear control predictions.
+This second step presents limitations due to the intractable size of possible target states, and therefore we will restrict the specific validation to the EC states presented before.

-However, the Hamiltonian considered in this work depends non-linearly on the control parameters $\boldsymbol{\theta}(t)$, and thus no simple algebraic condition exists to verify controllability.
-Nevertheless, it is still possible to use the conditions developed for systems with independent linear controls as an upper bound to estimate the controllability of our dipolar control scheme.
-To estimate the controllability of our model, we have computed an upper bound to the dimension of the Lie algebra generated by the drift Hamiltonian and a set of control operators $\{\hat{c}_j\}$ that can be identified from the control Hamiltonian.
-To construct this set, we have considered all pairs of number operators and examined whether there exists any other pair that has the same weight for all values of the control $\boldsymbol{\mu}$.
+For the first stage, we have computed the dimension of the Lie algebra generated by the drift Hamiltonian and a set of control operators $\{\hat{c}_j\}$ that can be identified from the control Hamiltonian (\ref{eq:dipolarcontrol}) to define an upper bound to the controllability of our model.
+To construct this set, we have considered all pairs of number operators ($\hat{n}_j\hat{n}_k$) and examined whether there exists any other pair that has the same weight for all values of the control $\boldsymbol{\mu}$.
 For a ring with an odd number of sites, each pair is independent, resulting in a set $\{\hat{c}_j\}$ with $L (L-1) / 2 $ operators of the form $\hat{n}_j\hat{n}_k$, with $j\neq k$.
 For an even number of sites, the system exhibits a symmetry under spatial inversion, $\mathbf{r}\to\mathbf{-r}$, which reduces the number of independent operator pairs.
-Specifically, the pairs $\hat{n}_j\hat{n}_k$ and $\hat{n}_{j+L/2}\hat{n}_{k+L/2}$ have the same weight for all values of $\boldsymbol{\mu}$, and therefore cannot be considered independent control operators.
+Specifically, the pairs $\hat{n}_j\hat{n}_k$ and $\hat{n}_{j+L/2}\hat{n}_{k+L/2}$ have the same weight for all values of $\boldsymbol{\mu}$, and cannot be considered independent control operators.
 In this case, the set of control operators $\{\hat{c}_j\}$ have terms of the form $\hat{n}_j\hat{n}_k + \hat{n}_{j+L/2}\hat{n}_{k+L/2}$.
-Table \ref{tab:liealgebra} shows the results obtained for the dimension of the Lie algebra for different system sizes.
-It shows that systems with an even number of sites cannot be completely controllable under our dipolar control, as the dimension of the generated Lie algebra is significantly smaller than the full unitary group $U(N_{\mathcal{H}})$ dimension.
-This limitation arises because the control operators are restricted to preserve the system's inversion symmetry, thus not all unitary transformations can be applied with dipolar QOC in such systems.